mdurmus/roadster-expert/README.md

 ### Future Features

-I would like to add a favorite feature where logged-in users can add their own vehicles to their favorite list, so that they can easily check their favorite vehicles anytime.
+I want to add a favorite feature where logged-in users can add their own vehicles to their favorite list, so that they can easily check their favorite vehicles anytime.
+Additionally, I can enable the share button on the experience-detail page to allow sharing in posts.

 # Technologies Used